-In the life of a busy cartographer, Google Earth is as handy as the pipe wrench my plumber brings to our frequent get-togethers.
+In the life of a busy cartographer, Google Earth is a handy tool.

 Let’s start in Google Earth.
 Create a folder for the points-of-interest you’ll create in My Places.
 Next, create a point by clicking the yellow map tack symbol (Add Placemark) and tapping on the map.
 Or, find an existing location with a placemark, right-click it, then choose Save to My Places.
 Be sure to move these points into the My Places folder you created.

 When you finish creating your set of points, right-click on your folder and choose the Save Place As command to export a kml/.kmz file.
 Next, in Adobe Illustrator, use the Avenza MAPublisher Import command to bring the Google Earth file into your map.
 Once you’ve dragged the imported data’s layer into your current MAP View and geographically registered the icons, you’re ready to edit icons.

 Notice the gray glow around the Google icons.
 Are they grossly pixelated?
 Chances are your Illustrator document’s raster effects setting is set to 72 dpi.
 You can adjust that.
 Open Effect > Document Raster Effects Settings and change the resolution to a higher number, like 300 dpi for print.

 Next, double-click an icon to edit it if you want to make global changes to all instances of that icon across your map.
 If you don’t, choose Break Link to turn the icon into non-symbol artwork.
 (This is a good way to create an icon variation that you can use as a new global symbol.)